Dentures Mesquite

 • We will make sure your dentures fit.
 The lab may send us the wax model so we can verify that it fits you.
 We will send notes about any necessary adjustments so the lab can finish making your prosthetic.

-• You will get to enjoy your new teeth.
+• You will enjoy your new teeth.
 Once your dentures are ready, we will check their fit one last time before we send you off so you can start adjusting to your restored smile.

 Adjusting to Your New Dentures